Tar Heal Paws IconTar Heal Paws

 Tar Heal Paws teams are comprised of one volunteer and one dog.
 Before visiting patients independently, all teams go through shadowing and mentoring at UNC Medical Center.
 Although the initial training process can be intense, the rewards are tremendous.

-To become a Tar Heal Paw, you need a trained and registered therapy dog.
+To become a Tar Heal Paw, you need your own trained and registered therapy dog.
 We accept teams registered with the following pet therapy organizations: Pet Partners, Dogs With a Purpose, Love on a Leash, Canines for Service or Alliance of Therapy Dogs (ATD).
 Dogs must also have current, annual veterinarian exams and immunizations.

 We also ask that you: